-- 1. Headlight bulb holder - 2.
-Headlight bulb - 4.
-Place a new headlight bulb into position, and then secure it with the bulb holder. - 5.
+- 1. Headlight bulb - 2.
+Headlight bulb holder - Place a new headlight bulb into position, and then secure it with the bulb holder. - 5.
 Install the headlight bulb cover, and then connect the coupler. - 6.
-Install the cowlings. - 7.
+Install the cowling. - 7.
 Have a Yamaha dealer adjust the headlight beam if necessary.